Graffle/flow-event-processor/README.md

 A processor to monitor events in the flow blockchain

 Configuration:
-- FlowNode: MainNet or TestNet
+- FlowNode: MainNet, TestNet, or Emulator.
+Note: Emulator support is currently limited to running from VS Code.
 - MaximumBlockScanRange: Block size to scan when catching up after falling behind, should normally be set to 200.
 - WebhookUrl: Your url which will receive POST requests containing your processed events.
 - EventId: Flow event Id of the event type you want to process. ex: A.c1e4f4f4c4257510.Market.MomentPurchased